Air Force Logo

 next-jscvesmigrationsecurity

-How 14 CVEs finally forced our Next.js upgrade (and what the migration actually looked like)
+How 14 CVEs finally forced my Next.js upgrade (and what the migration actually looked like)

-Then we ran a full security audit and counted the CVEs sitting in our production next package: 14 high-severity vulnerabilities.
+Then I ran a full security audit and counted the CVEs sitting in my production next package: 14 high-severity vulnerabilities.
 That changed the calculation.

 The vulnerability landscape

 Every one of the 14 CVEs was fixed somewhere in the 15.5.x release series.
-Here's what we were sitting on:
+Here's what I was sitting on:

 CategoryCVEsFixed in